robger98/CS5313_Localization_Env/README.md

 ```
 where `move()` returns the next observation.

-Observation can also be retrieved with:
+Observations can also be retrieved with:
 ```
 observation = env.observe()
 ```

-You can access every variable about the environment with the form:
+You can access every variable within the environment with the form:
 ```
 env.<variable_name>
 ```
 ## Directions Enum
 The directions in this program are represented with an Enum Class called `Directions`.
 The transition table uses these to represent movements in each of the cardinal directions as well as a stationary move, which happens when action noise causes the robot to run into a wall.
-This class can be access with `Le.Directions` for interpreting the transition tables.
+This class can be accessed with `Le.Directions` for interpreting the transition tables.

 More can be learned by reading the comments in `localization_env.py`.